 Heath, Stephen.
 “The Cinematic Apparatus: Technology as Historical and Cultural Form.”
 Questions of Cinema.
-Bloomington: Indiana UP, 1981.
+Bloomington: Indiana University Press, 1981.
 221-35.

 Hernando, Mario A., ed.
 Lino Brocka: The Artist and His Times.
 Manila: Cultural Center of the Philippines, 1993.

 Jameson, Fredric.
 The Geopolitical Aesthetic: Cinema and Space in the World System.
-Bloomington: Indiana UP, 1992.
+Bloomington: Indiana University Press, 1992.

 ———.
 Signatures of the Visible.
 New York: Routledge, 1990.